flownexus-lwm2m/flownexus/doc/source/application_guide/queue_mode.rst

 <https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/maximizing-battery-lifetime-in-cellular-iot-an-analysis-of-edrx-psm-and-as-rai>`_

-Setting the eDRX interval to a value significantly smaller than the timeout value of the LwM2M server would theoretically allow FlowNexus to reach endpoints at any time.
+Setting the eDRX interval to a value significantly smaller than the timeout value of the LwM2M server would theoretically allow flownexus to reach endpoints at any time.

 .. warning::